Shoulder

 A modern shoulder prosthesis now offers surgeons the ability to replace badly damaged articular surfaces effectively.
 Many sufferers can, with this treatment, move their arms well again and lead an approximately normal life.

 Please note: shoulder prostheses should only be implanted in approved shoulder centres, since excellent surgical skills are required for good treatment outcomes and there has been a tremendous amount of research in this field over recent years.
+We have had excellent experiences with minimally invasive shoulder prostheses for the last 20 years.

 Why a shoulder prosthesis?